YousefMohamedSalah/survey_of_consumer_finance_in_2019/README.md

 ## Project Idea

-Grouping each family accourading to given feature to enable us to determine the needs of each family
+Grouping each family according to a given feature enables us to determine the needs of each family

 ## Tools used

-1. Pandas , Numpy for Anaylsis
+1. `Pandas` , `Numpy` for Anaylsis
-2. matplotlib, seaborn, plotly for visualization
+2. `matplotlib`, `seaborn`, `plotly` for visualization
-3. scipy for mathmatical problems
+3. `Scipy` for mathematical problems
-4. Sci-kit learn for machine learning (clustering)
+4. `Sci-kit learn` for machine learning (clustering)